 You can start the baby in the jumper for 5-10 minutes a day.
-As they get older and can sit up and support themselves better you can slowly increase the time your baby spends in the baby jumper.
-However, regardless of age babies should not spend a lot of time confined in equipment of any sort.
+As they get older and can sit up and support themselves better, you can slowly increase your baby’s time in the baby jumper.
+However, regardless of age, babies should not spend a lot of time confined to equipment of any sort.

 Here are some of the best baby jumpers available today and some of the great features of each one.